effeffe/rootana/manalyzer/README.md

 An analyzer for a non-trivial experiment may be quite complicated.
 To manage this complexity one can arrange the code in independant analyzer modules.
-To communicate results between modules one can use normal C++ coding or one can use the flow object described in the next section.
+To communicate results between modules one can use ordinary C++ coding or one can use the mechanism of flow objects described in the next section.

 A typical analyzer module may perform several duties: